FindoraNetwork/platform/src/components/finutils/src/common/ddev/README.md

 Let's check the inner structure of 'DEFAULT', `tree -F -L 1 /tmp/__CHAIN_DEV__/ubuntu/bob/__D_DEV__/envs/DEFAULT`:
 ```
 /tmp/__CHAIN_DEV__/ubuntu/bob/__D_DEV__/envs/DEFAULT/
-├── 0/           # seed node of this ENV, can *not* be removed dynamicly
+├── 0/           # bootstrap node of this ENV, can *not* be removed dynamicly
 ├── 1/           # the first validator node of this ENV, can *not* be removed dynamicly
 ├── 2/           # the second validator node of this ENV, can be removed dynamicly
 ├── 8/           # ...